PatrykLes/component-importer/README.md

 This will globally install the `component-importer` executable.

-### Example: importing the [Base Web](https://baseweb.design/) design system
+### Example: importing the [Fabric UI](https://developer.microsoft.com/en-us/fabric#/get-started/web) design system

-Let's go through the process of importing the Base Web design system from scratch.
+Let's go through the process of importing the Fabric UI design system from scratch.

 ### **Step 1**: project setup